For Payments

 DELETE/v1/webhooks/endpoints/:id

 Disable a webhook endpoint.
-Existing in-flight retries will drain.
+In-flight retries drain naturally.

 Spin up an API key, drop the SDK into your app, take your first charge on testnet.
 Mainnet ships when the testnet has done its homework.